Rauzy induction of polygon partitions and toral $\mathbb{Z}^2$-rotations

-Finding further generalizations was coined the term of \emph{Rauzy program} in \cite{MR2180244}, a survey divided into three parts: the \emph{good} coding of $k$-interval exchange transformations (IET); the \emph{bad} coding of a rotation on $\torusI^k$; and the \emph{ugly} coding of two rotations on $\torusI^k$ for $k=1$.
-The IET are the good part since they behave well with induced transformations and admit continued fraction algorithms \cite{MR543205,MR644019,MR2261103,MR2299743}.
-The bad part was much improved since then with various recent results using multidimensional continued fraction algorithms (MCFA) including Brun's algorithm \cite{MR0111735} which provides measurable-theoretic conjugacy with symbolic systems for almost every toral rotations on $\torus$ \cite{MR3986918,thuswaldner_S-adic_2019}.
+Finding further generalizations was coined the term of \emph{Rauzy program} in \cite{MR2180244}, a survey divided into three parts: the \emph{good} coding of $k$-interval exchange transformations (IETs); the \emph{bad} coding of a rotation on $\torusI^k$; and the \emph{ugly} coding of two rotations on $\torusI^k$ for $k=1$.
+The IETs are the good part since they behave well with induced transformations and admit continued fraction algorithms \cite{MR543205,MR644019,MR2261103,MR2299743}.
+The bad part was much improved since then with various recent results using multidimensional continued fraction algorithms including Brun's algorithm \cite{MR0111735} which provides measurable-theoretic conjugacy with symbolic systems for almost every toral rotations on $\torusI^2$ \cite{MR3986918,zbMATH07287525}.
 As the authors wrote in \cite{MR2180244}, the term ugly ``\textit{refers to some esthetic difficulties in building two-dimensional sequences by iteration of patterns}''.
 Indeed, digital planes \cite{MR1888763,MR1906478,MR2180244,MR2577965,MR3124511} are typical objects that are described by the coding of two rotations on $\torusI^1$ and they are not built by rectangular shaped substitutions.
-In this article, we want to add some shine on the ugly part by providing a method based on induced transformations on $\torus$ to prove that a toral partition is a Markov partition for a toral $\Z^2$-rotation.
+In this article, we want to add some shine on the ugly part by providing a method based on induced transformations on $\torusI^2$ to prove that a toral partition is a Markov partition for a toral $\Z^2$-rotation.